African Trypanosomiasis

 There is no test of cure.
 After treatment, patients should be monitored for relapse for 24 months.
 Recurrence of symptoms necessitates re-examination of CSF for parasites.

 1. 1.
-World Health Organization: WHO publishes new guidelines for the treatment of sleeping sickness; August 2019.
+World Health Organization: Guidelines for the treatment of human African trypanosomiasis.
+June 2024.

 Prevention of African Trypanosomiasis

-Prevention of African trypanosomiasis includes avoiding endemic areas and protecting against tsetse flies.
+The prevention of African trypanosomiasis includes avoiding endemic areas and protecting against tsetse flies (vector control measures).

 Visitors to game parks should wear substantial wrist- and ankle-length clothing (tsetse flies bite through thin clothes) in neutral colors that blend with the background and should use insect repellents, although efficacy of repellents against tsetse flies may be limited.